HDA as usenet indexer

-#3 Updated by darkson almost 7 years ago
+#3 Updated by darkson over 7 years ago

 this would be a good thing to have set up as a 1-click.. basically, the install as the guide as pretty straightforward, but I think the web/apache server set up needs work, just to give it a proper address.